"Three simple steps to lower your experience of anxiety."

 Start to become aware of the mental relaxation and ease arising within your mind.
 Allow this sense of ease to fill your mind until it becomes the experience of the awareness itself.
 You can use a few gentle Softening breaths as learnt earlier to relax any effort that arises within your mind; to soften any desire to do.
 Your task at this stage is to not add anything to the processes of your mind, no longer feeding the fire; just allowing the fire to burn itself out.
 Allowing the processes of your mind to cease and Stillness to arise.

 Includes techniques for turning off the stress response

 Sit still and allow your mind to rest

 "Let me help you lower your experience of stress or anxiety"

-When experiencing stress, our breathing patterns change from relaxed belly breathing to upper chest stress breathing (hyperventilation) giving us the experience of anxiety.
+When experiencing stress, breathing patterns change from relaxed belly breathing to upper chest stress breathing (hyperventilation) creating the experience of anxiety.
 Together we can change your breathing patterns to lower your experience of stress & anxiety within your life.

 Personal breathing retraining sessions are held in my private hall at:

 21 Serpentine Road, Gymea, NSW, Australia. (south of Sydney).